jarrarhaider1214/docs/pages/user-guide/components/cluster/pm-new-cluster/eks-cluster/eks-cluster.md

 3. **Machine Type:** Select machine type from drop-down.
    To know more about instance types, click [here](https://aws.amazon.com/ec2/instance-types/).

+   > Minimum 4 CPU machine is required for deployment.

 4. **Node Count:** Specify the number of nodes in node pool.

 5. **Custom Advance Settings:** To enable advanced settings related to Cluster, Node Pools, and Logging.